 - a.
-Apply all the long and outstanding payables amounting to P67.371 million to the individual borrower's loans and receivable and other appropriate accounts to faithfully represent the balance of the AP and other affected accounts as at December 31, 2022; - b.
-Refund all the excess payments amounting to P4.253 million to the concerned borrowers; - c.
-Revisit the Guidelines on AP to include the threshold and approving authority for loan restructuring; and - d.
-Strictly monitor and comply with the Bank's policy pertaining to the maximum timeline for the reversal of advances made by borrowers for loan-related expenses shouldered by the borrowers. - 2.
-Thirty-eight Real and Other Properties Acquired (ROPA) with aggregate net book value of P2.414 million as at December 31, 2022 were not appraised for more than two years, contrary to the BSP Circular No. 520, series of 2006 and UCPBS ROPA Manual.
+Apply the loan-related collections amounting to P85.932 million to the individual borrower's loans and receivable accounts and effect all necessary adjustments to appropriate accounts to faithfully represent the balance of the Accounts Payable and other affected accounts as at December 31, 2023; and - b.
+Conduct regular monitoring of long outstanding unapplied collections and strictly comply with the Bank's Guidelines pertaining to the maximum timeline for the reversal of Accounts Payable. - 2.
+Real and Other Properties Acquired (ROPAs) with aggregate net book value of P62.040 million as at December 31, 2023, recognized in the Investment Properties account, were not appraised for more than two years, contrary to Bangko Sentral ng Pilipinas (BSP) Circular No. 520, series of 2006 and the UCPBS ROPA Manual.